Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 That night was a turning point for Nathan.
 The goal of my “bribe” was not to simply pay Nathan for behaving well.
 I wanted to use the reward of dinner to create an opportunity for Nathan to experience the more natural rewards (natural impacts) of constructive behavior.
 It turns out that the ultimate reward of positive affirmation from his peers was a far better teaching tool than the punishment of potential removal from the group.

-Just about every parent uses rewards to help motivate their kids with the hope that the rewarded behavior will become a value.
+Just about every parent uses rewards to help motivate their kids, with the hope that the rewarded behavior will become a valued habit.
 And even if no immediate concrete reward is offered, we ourselves are motivated to do what we do largely, if not entirely, by the reward of personal satisfaction.
-In some shape or form then, rewards are the fuel that keeps the world turning.
+In some shape or form, then, rewards are the fuel that keeps the world turning.

 Reasons to think twice before using rewards for kids